danielgimenes/JSONLibsComparison/README.md

 JSONLibsComparison
 ==================

-Simple test to compare JSON encoding with the libraries JSON.org, Jackson, XStream and Gson (google-gson).
+Simple test to compare the following JSON libraries: JSON.org, Jackson (with JAX-B annotations), XStream and Gson (google-gson).

+Test explanation, details and a "personal veredict" in my blog: http://danielgimenes.wordpress.com/